-Over the past two decades, India has grown to become the world’s largest democracy and fourth largest economy, lifting millions of Indians out of poverty.
-Yet 800 million people — 65 percent of its population — still live on less than $2 per day.
-Situated between Pakistan and China, India is an increasingly important U.S. partner in maintaining regional stability, deepening trade ties, and addressing development challenges in India and beyond.
+Over the past two decades, India has grown to become the world’s largest democracy and one of the world’s leading economies, lifting millions out of poverty.
+Yet one-third of its population still lives on less than $1.25 per day.
+Projected to become the world’s most populous country by 2030, India faces tremendous energy, education, health, water and sanitation challenges.
+India is an important U.S. partner in maintaining regional stability, deepening trade ties and addressing development challenges in India and globally.

 USAID, alongside other U.S. government agencies, works closely with Iraqi national, provincial, and local governments, international institutions, and a network of partners including non-governmental organizations, local community groups, and Iraqi citizens.

 USAID has implemented activities designed to strengthen infrastructure, stabilize communities, foster economic and agricultural growth, and help the various levels of government better represent and respond to the needs of the Iraqi people.

 Jamaica embarked on its first long-term strategic plan, Vision 2030 Jamaica, in 2009.
 This National Development Plan is a multi-sectoral approach to making Jamaica the place of choice to live, work, do business, and raise families (Vision 2030 Jamaica).
 While Jamaica enjoyed significant development progress in its social, economic, and political history, the country is challenged by a persistent fiscal deficit and heavy indebtedness.
 These challenges are exacerbated by the global economic crisis.